fireship-io/fireship.io/content/courses/stripe-saas/_index.md

 - ⏱️ Metered pay-as-you-go billing
 - 🎣 Handle and test Stripe webhooks locally
 - 🤝 Payment and billing strategies for SaaS products
-- 🔥 Master key concepts quickly with fast-paced vidoes
+- 🔥 Master key concepts quickly with fast-paced videos
 - ⚛️ Fullstack starter project with Next.js frontend and Supabase backend
 - 🧑‍💻 Includes all source code and project files